anargyri/lstm_han/README.md

 # Preprocessing & Initialization

 To generate the inputs to the network from the text data, a preprocessing tokenization step is required.
 Here we use the `Tokenizer` class from Keras which we fit on the most frequent words in the training data set and we also replace infrequent words with a single token.
 Thus each document can be represented as a vector of word indexes.
 A truncation / padding with zeros is then applied so that all vectors have equal length.
-Masking out these zeros can be specified in the embedding layer of the network, if one wishes so (except in the case of CNTK).
+Masking out these zeros can be toggled in the first layer of the network, which is an *embedding* layer (except CNTK which does not support masking yet).

 The initialization of the embedding layer of each network can affect the accuracy of the model and the speed of convergence significantly.
-We opt to use [word2vec](https://arxiv.org/pdf/1301.3781.pdf) with skip-grams to obtain the initial embedding, since it yields better results than the default random initialization.
+To compute an initial embedding, we use [word2vec](https://arxiv.org/pdf/1301.3781.pdf) with skip-grams, since it yields better results than the default random initialization.
+For a more detailed description of word embeddings and word2vec see, for example, this [tutorial](http://adventuresinmachinelearning.com/gensim-word2vec-tutorial/).

 # LSTM